Envision a future...

 For those of you who have been asked to present a workshop, if you could please be working on a workshop title and get that to your point of contact as soon as possible that would be great!

-Lastly, If you volunteered to teach the following workshops can you please reach out to Nicole Hopkins - nicolehopkins@alpinedistrict.
+Lastly, If you volunteered to teach the following workshops can you please reach out to Nicole Hopkins - nicolehopkins@alpinedistrict.org with a point of contact and a workshop title that would be fantastic!

 - Using AI for SAE projects